Chainx402/chainx-technology/EXAMPLES.md

 }
 ```

----

-For more examples, visit: https://chainx402.xyz/examples
+For more information, visit: https://chainx402.xyz